0xDelvine/Chain-check-web3clubs-sessions/session-1-intro-to-auditing.md

 5. **Join Audit Contests**

-   * Compete in Code4rena/Sherlock
+   There are 2 cool sites one can use to track public web3 security audit contests:
+    1) [Daily Warden](https://www.dailywarden.com/) - shows all active and upcoming security contests.
+    2) [VigilSeek](https://www.vigilseek.com/) - like an upgrade of daily warden, it has a feature to filter contests based on language, platform e.t.c
+### **NOTE:**
+**:exclamation:Check out first flights by Cyfrin Codehawks: [codehawks first-flights](https://codehawks.cyfrin.io/first-flights) - These are beginner-friendly contest that helps one sharpen their auditing skills.**
+- Participate in a contest from one of the [platforms](https://github.com/0xDelvine/Chain-check-web3clubs-sessions/edit/main/session-1-intro-to-auditing.md#%EF%B8%8F-bug-bounty-platforms) mentioned above.
-   * Learn from winning reports
+- Learn from writing reports.

-6. **Build a Portfolio**
+7. **Build a Portfolio**(optional)

-   * Blog technical writeups
+   1) Blog technical writeups
-   * Share GitHub reviews or test repos
+   2) Share GitHub reviews or test repos
+   3) Track progress from your portfolio

 ## 💣 Case Studies – Notable Web3 Hacks